Loveland, United States: Family Ski Guide

 Loveland's pricing is the clearest argument for choosing it over any other front-range Colorado resort.
 A $45 child day ticket and a $149 adult gate price, at a mountain whose summit hits 13,010 feet, no competitor comes close on the price-to-altitude math.

-Where families accidentally overspend: renting equipment at the mountain instead of at competitive shops along I-70 in Golden or Idaho Springs, which typically undercut resort rental rates.
-Also, if you're basing in Summit County, you're 12 miles from Loveland but also 12 miles from Keystone and Breckenridge, the temptation to "try one day" at a bigger resort can blow a budget when walk-up tickets there run $200+.
+Also, if you are basing in Summit County, you are 12 miles from Loveland but also 12 miles from Keystone and Breckenridge.
+The temptation to "try one day" at a bigger resort can blow a budget when walk-up tickets there run $200+.

 Planning Your Trip